CommissionerGordon/Scheduler/README.md

 ###Mac/Linux
 1. Open the shell, navigate to the "/build" directory and type `java -jar SchedulerProject.jar`

+Select which port number you want to run the server on, and click Start.

 ##How to Access
 Access the application by opening your favorite web browser and typing `localhost:1337/app/date` into the address bar, or by clicking the link [here](localhost:1337/app/date).

+##!Warning!
+Make sure to hit the Stop button, and double check that you can no longer access the site before closing the window.
+Closing the window while the server is running **DOES NOT** stop the server.

 ##Comments
 This application is currently a work in progress.
 Anything stated in the document is subject to possible change.